By: Ahmed H Arwo

 For better forecasting the following are necessary:

-Line ministers are responsible and liable for drawing and implementing policies in their sector.
-In line with overall targets and priorities, they should be responsible for developing sectoral policies and budgets.
+• Line ministers are responsible and liable for drawing and implementing policies in their sector.
+In line with overall targets and priorities, they should be responsible for developing sectional policies and budgets.

-Ministries should have professional capacities to collect and analyse essential information needed for trade-offs among projects and programmes.
+• Ministries should have professional capacities and information needed for trade-offs among projects and programmes.

-• Visionary input must be the guiding principle and should be physically present.
+• Leadership visionary input must be the guiding principle and should be physically present.

 • Regional involvement will enhance democratization of national resources allocation.